mkcp/quest-quest/README.md

 * `desktop/src-common` Cross-platform game code
 * `ios/src` iOS-specific code

-## Building
+### Building

 All projects can be built using [Nightcode](https://nightcode.info/), or on the command line using [Leiningen](https://github.com/technomancy/leiningen) with the [lein-droid](https://github.com/clojure-android/lein-droid) and [lein-fruit](https://github.com/oakes/lein-fruit) plugins.

 ## License
-Use what src you'd like, attribution not required.
+Copyright Mike Patella.
+Most Rights Unobserved, lol Any usage in good faith is welcome.
 If you're not sure just message me; I probably won't mind.